-STEFANO UNTERTHINER growing up in a small mountain village in northwest Italy and spent his early years photographing in the Gran Paradiso National Park, in Aosta Valley.
-He began serious photography at the age of 17, went on to study zoology and, in the fall of 2000, obtained a Ph.D. from the University of Aberdeen in Scotland.
+Growing up in a small mountain village in northwest Italy, Stefano spent his early years photographing in the Gran Paradiso National Park, in Aosta Valley (Italy).
+He began serious photography at the age of 17, went on to study zoology and, in the fall of 2000, obtained a Ph.D. from the University of Aberdeen (Scotland).
 After completing his studies, Unterthiner returned to Italy and began his career as a zoologist.
 But his camera was always at his side, and it was not long before his hobby turned into an all-consuming lifestyle and profession.
 Unterthiner now travels regularly around the world in search of new subjects for his photo story.
 He specializes in telling the life stories of animals, living in close contact with his chosen species for long periods.
 He also has a strong commitment to wildlife conservation and environmental issues, with a particular interest in the interactions between people and animals.
-Widely published in magazines worldwide, he is the author of seven photography books.
-Since 2009, Stefano has been working on assignment for National Geographic Magazine.
-He lives with his wife Stéphanie in the Aosta Valley, Italy.
+Widely published in magazines worldwide, he is the author of eight photography books and a multi-award winner in the Wildlife Photographer of the Year competition.
+Stefano is a regular contributing photographer for National Geographic magazine.
+He lives with his wife Stéphanie in the Aosta Valley.